 Cook for about 5 minutes, stirring occasionally, until browned on all sides and slightly caramelized.
 Remove from pan and set aside.

-To the skillet, add remaining 1 Tbsp sesame oil, green beans and peppers and 2-3 Tbsp (30-45 ml) of the marinade.
+To the skillet, add remaining sesame oil (1 Tbsp as original recipe is written // adjust if altering batch size), green beans and peppers and 2-3 Tbsp (30-45 ml // amount as original recipe is written // adjust if altering batch size) of the marinade.
 Cover to steam for about 4-5 minutes or until green beans are slightly tender.
 Then remove lid, increase heat to medium high, and add remaining marinade and the tofu.
 Cook for an additional 1-2 minutes, stirring frequently.
 Then remove from heat.

 Serve as is or over cooked rice or cauliflower rice.
 For more heat, serve with chili garlic sauce or Sriracha.